Jontte6/openai-nim-proxy/README.md

 ### Announcement
-Due to personal health reasons, the project will no longer be maintained by the old owner (Jontte), I’ll try to maintain this for the time being however!!
+Due to personal health reasons, the project will no longer be maintained by the old owner (Jontte), I’ll try to maintain this for the time being!

 ### If you forked before June 7, 2026, please pull the latest version — previous versions had an auth bypass and startup DDoS vulnerability.

 ### Reasoning officially works!
-Aside from Gemma and M3, every model (that supports reasoning) works.
+Every model (that supports reasoning) works.
 To use reasoning, use the [optional environmental variables](#optional-environment-variables) section!

 ### NVIDIA NIM to OpenAI Proxy